subratcall/msdataworkshop/README.md

         - optionally (if planning to make modifications, for example) fork this repos and run `git clone` on the forked repos
    - `cd msdataworkshop`
    - run `./build.sh`
+   - For convenience, `source shortcutaliases` or add the contents to the `~/.bash_profile` file and source it.
+        - run 'usage' for list of shortcut commands include `datademo` command which lists all resources related to the msdataworkshop

 Task 3 (push image, deploy, and access microservice)